certuna/Applescripts-for-Music/README.md

 Unfortunately, Apple Music will only read the Explicit tag for MP4 (AAC/Apple Lossless) files, not MP3 (id3v2) files.

-This script does the next best thing: it simply allows you to add or remove an Explicit symbol (🅴) to the Song Title, so "Dick In A Box" becomes "Dick In A Box 🅴".
+This script does the next best thing: it simply allows you to add or remove an Explicit symbol (🅴) to the Song Title, so `Dick In A Box` becomes `Dick In A Box 🅴`.
 Select the files, start the script, click `Add` or `Remove`, and there you go.